 One of the reasons why divorce hurts so badly is because you made a vow.
 You made a promise and because it didn’t turn out as planned, you can easily believe nothing else will but that’s far from the truth.
 We often confuse being divorced as who we are when it’s only an experience we’ve been through.
 This confusion causes you to settle and create a limited belief.

-I’m not talking about the yes of familiarity and comfort.
-I’m referring to the yes that scares you because you know that’s what you want.
-It’s the type of yes that stretches you!
+I’m not talking about the Yes of familiarity and comfort.
+I’m referring to the Yes that scares you because deep down you know that’s what truly you want.
+It’s this type of Yes that stretches you!

-Have you ever thought what life would be like if you said yes to yourself?
-How would it look if you chose to love, honor, cherish and respect yourself through all seasons?
+Have you ever wondered what life would be like if you said Yes to yourself?
+How would it look if you chose to love, honor, cherish, and respect yourself through thick and thin?

-There is power in the word “Yes”.
+There is power in the word “Yes.”
 Yes creates blessings!
 It opens doors that the word “no” cannot do.
-It pushes you from your comfort zone.
+It pushes you out of your comfort zone.
 It builds healthy relationships.
-It experiences real love.
+It creates the possibility of experiencing real love.
 It creates an optimistic mindset.
 It becomes your superpower!

-I challenge you to write down all the things you’ve said no to because of your limiting beliefs and next to those things write down what are the possibilities if you decided to say “yes!”
+I challenge you to write down all the things you’ve said no to because of your limiting beliefs – and next to those things, write down what are the possibilities if you decided to say “Yes!” instead.

 Your mind is your most powerful asset.
-It will drive you to the “yeses” you choose for your life or the nos.
-It will give you what you want or don’t want because of what you believe.
+It will drive you to the “Yeses” – of the “Nos” – you choose for your life.
+It will give you what you want or what you don’t want because of what you believe.
 Do you have a limited belief system?
-Deep down what has your belief system been consumed with?
+Deep down what has your belief system been stopping you from doing, having, and being?
 Has it been filled with thoughts of the impossible or possible?
 The “I can’t” or “I can”?
-The “I Will” or “I Won’t”.
-It’s not enough to just say it but it’s what you believe that’s going to direct you.
+The “I will” or “I won’t”.
+It’s not enough to just say it: it’s what you believe that’s going to direct your thoughts and actions.

-Make today the day to stop saying no because of what has happened and choose yes because it happened because you owe it to yourself to thrive after divorce!
+Make today the day to stop saying “No” because of what has happened to you.
+Choose yes because it happened – and because you owe it to yourself to thrive after divorce!